GinoBogo/g_fnn/README.md

 (26) $\ \ \ \ \frac{\partial E_{j}^{(k)}}{\partial y_{j}^{(k)}} = \sum_{i=0}^{P_{k+1}-1} \frac{\partial E_{i}^{(k+1)}}{\partial y_{i}^{(k+1)}} \cdot g'^{(k+1)}\left(z_i^{(k+1)}\right) \cdot w_{ji}^{(k+1)}$

 The (25) and (26) equations can be used to calculate the error gradients for the output and hidden layers, respectively.
-The back-propagation algorithm iteratively updates the weights of the neural network using these gradients, allowing the model to learn from its errors and improve its predictions over time.
+The backpropagation algorithm iteratively updates the weights of the neural network using these gradients, allowing the model to learn from its errors and improve its predictions over time.

-The following code completes the previous example by adding the back-propagation part:
+The following code completes the previous example by adding the backpropagation part:

 ```C
 // Backward pass